 At the Faculty of Biology and in cooperation with the Institute of Environment & Sustainable Development I am teaching a course on Sustainable Development.

 I am also involved as a lecturer on territorial development and environmental governance in the teaching programmes we organize with our partners in Central America.

-I have published several book chapters, opinion pieces, policy briefs, and research articles in a diversity of (academic) outlets, including in academic journals such as Geoforum, Ecological Economics, Development and Change, Conservation Letters, Progress in Human Geography, Environmental Science & Policy, and Current Opinion in Environmental Sustainability (see also my full publication profile on University of Antwerp, ResearchGate and GoogleScholar).
+I have published several book chapters, opinion pieces, policy briefs, and research articles in a diversity of (academic) outlets (for a full overview see my publication profile on University of Antwerp or GoogleScholar).